EricaXia/craigslist_analysis/README.md

-# Analysis of Craigslist Housing Data
-Analysis and report of Craigslist Housing Data pulled from California listings
+# Exploratory Data Analysis of Craigslist Housing Data from California